Rotary logoRotary logo

 Vinings Cumberland Celebrates 25 Years of Run for the Kids

-By Elizabeth Smith
+By Betty Smith

 In January, the Vinings Cumberland Rotary Club celebrated its 25th anniversary of donating to children’s charities.
 This year, the club once again donated over $100,000, this time to 15 charities for children’s projects.
 Grant Recipients included The Calvary Children’s Home and Good Samaritan Health Center, Atlanta Union Mission, Bankhead Boys Association, Boy Scouts of America